 Well, this is it.
 You’ve got all the recommendations you need to deal with a language barrier more efficiently.
 As a little bonus, we’d like to provide you with some more tips that may come in handy even for experienced travelers.
 Take a look at them, and maybe your next journey will be even more exciting:

-● Learn from others’ experience.
+● Learn from others’ experiences.
 Go online and look for travel blogs providing information about your destination.
 Their authors may share their knowledge with you, suggest some must-see places, and warn about possible challenges.

 ● Carry a notebook with you.
 Can’t find a word in your dictionary?
 There is an unscheduled sightseeing tour, and you haven’t written down all the places on your itinerary?
 Draw it!
 Even simple images can help you reach your destination or explain your question to a local.